Declan McDaid: Bohemians

 In July 2022, McDaid signed for League of Ireland Premier Division club Bohemians.
 He was on the score sheet for the Bohs in their victory in the final of the 2023 Leinster Senior Cup.
 On 2 November 2024, Bohemians announced that McDaid would leave the club after two and a half seasons at Dalymount Park.

 Athlone Town

 On 5 January 2025, McDaid signed for League of Ireland First Division club Athlone Town.
 On 14 March 2025, McDaid scored his first goal for Athlone in a home league win over UCD.
 After making 12 appearances in all competitions for the club, it was announced on 22 May 2025 that he had been released along with 4 of his teammates in the wake of a failed takeover of the club by investors.

 Dundalk

 On 1 July 2025, McDaid signed for League of Ireland First Division club Dundalk.
 He made his debut 3 days later in an away league win against Kerry.
 On 4 August, McDaid scored his first goal for the Lilywhites in a league win over Longford Town.
+On 19 December 2025, McDaid signed a new contract with the club for 2026, after helping them to promotion by winning the 2025 League of Ireland First Division title.
+On 30 July 2026, McDaid signed a new contract until the end of the 2027 season.